ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/6_UserInput.md

 ## Collisions

-So we've got the ball rolling, but now it just keeps on rolling forever w/o any respect to walls or physics of any kind.
+So we've got the ball rolling, but now it just keeps on rolling forever without any respect to walls or physics of any kind.
 To fix this we need collisions

-In ``oBall`` add a collision event w/ ``oWall``.
-When this happens we want to reflect the ball's vertical motion, luckily there's a clever way to do that using the techniques we already know and love (or at least know, love will come w/ time)
+In ``oBall`` add a collision event with ``oWall``.
+When this happens we want to reflect the ball's vertical motion, luckily there's a clever way to do that using the techniques we already know and love (or at least know, love will come with time)

 ```
 vspeed = -vspeed;